Helping you grow closer to God

 That’s the presence of God; that’s the power of God.
 That’s a joy, not a happiness.
 That’s a reality experienced in the midst of crushing circumstances.

 Well, if you open your notes, we are going to learn the answer to finding that kind of hope.
 And the answer is in a very simple, yet profound word.
 And it’s the key to eternal perspective.
 And the key word of the lens you need to look at is the lens of hope and the question to ask yourself when you’re really struggling is not just: where is my focus?
 And not just: what is my purpose?
 But: where is my hope?
-What is my hope rooted in?

-And it is both a skill and an act of faith to learn how to look at the unseen hope that sustains you.
 We pick up the story of the apostle Paul and it is now his third lesson.
 The context, for those that might be just joining us, he’s in Rome.
 He is chained to a praetorian guard that changes every six hours.
 It is not a good situation.
 He is on trial and at the end of the trial, he is either going to be released and found innocent, or he is going to be found guilty and be executed.

 And when we pick up the story, he is in this situation where: “I don’t know what’s going to happen.”
 Imagine more than a little anxiety for most of us.